 Installing the ear pads was even more fidgety.
 Geekria provided a plastic spudger to assist with stretching the ear pad flap into the groove on the headphone earpiece.
 It probably took me 10 expletive-laden minutes to get the first one on there.
 Then the second one went a bit quicker.

 Here at last are my newly restored headphones.
-The neoprene headband looks like it’ll last forever, but I’ll expect to have to replace these ear pads in another couple years.
+The neoprene headband looks like it’ll last forever, but I expect I’ll have to replace the ear pads again every few years.